Washington Heights, Manhattan: Education

 Community District 12 has fewer college graduates and more high-school dropouts compared to the borough and city as a whole.
 38% of residents age 25 and older have a college education or higher (compared to 43% citywide), and 29% did not finish high school (19% citywide).
-As of 2018, 19% of elementary-school students missed twenty or more days per school year (20% citywide).
+As of 2018, 19% of elementary-school students missed 20 or more days per school year (20% citywide).

-Washington Heights is part of District 6, along with Inwood and Hamilton Heights.
-Of the district's 19,939 students as of 2019, 85% are Hispanic/Latino, 7% are black, 5% are white, and 3% are any other race; in addition, 29% are English Language Learners (defined as students who require support to learn English as a second language), and 22% are Students with Disabilities.
+Washington Heights is part of Community School District 6, along with Inwood and Hamilton Heights.
+Of the district's 19,939 students as of 2019, 85% were Hispanic/Latino, 7% were black, 5% were white, and 3% were any other race; in addition, 29% were English Language Learners (defined as students who require support to learn English as a second language), and 22% were students with disabilities.
 Of all students in the cohort set to graduate in 2019, 74% in District 6 did so by August 2019 (77% citywide).
-The district rate was significantly lower for males (69%), English Language Learners (52%), and Students with Disabilities (49%).
-As of 2019, one-quarter of District 6 students are English Language Learners, of whom 96% are Hispanic or Latino.
+The district rate was significantly lower for males (69%), English language learners (52%), and students with disabilities (49%).
+As of 2019, one-quarter of District 6 students were English Language Learners, of whom 96% are Hispanic or Latino.